Are you involved with a commodity, or a complex/value sale? How would you know?

-Why doesn’t this work for B2B complex or value sales models?
+Why doesn’t this work for a B2B complex or value sale model?

 Prospects are not just unaware they have the problem you address.
 These problems are difficult to see and understand (for many reasons).
 Often they are new.
 Executives may not have had previous experience with them.